endless-hu/endless-hu/README.md

 ### 🌱 My learning pathway ...

-Planned courses for 23 Fall in Columbia:
+My curriculum of 23 Fall in Columbia:

 - Engineering Software as a Service
 - Programming Language and Translators
 - Introduction to Cryptography
-- Anonimity and Privacy
+- Distributed Systems Fundamentals (Also serve as a grading CA)

 My extra-curricular projects: